secureIO-GmbH/sichere-entwicklung/README.md

 ```
-Error:
+Error (solved ?):
-To be checked/added @Michael Wager:
+To be checked @Michael Wager:s
 Had problem that webrick was not loaded inside bundle install automatically, so I included it inside the GemFile- is this correct (?)
-Installed it with:
+$ Installed it with:
-bundle add webrick
+$ bundle add webrick
 ```